Kuingsmile/PicList/README_en.md

 ### How to use in Obsidian

-Search and install `Image auto upload Plugin` in the community plugin, then enter the plugin settings page, modify the default uploader to `PicGo(app)`, set `PicGo server` to `http://127.0.0.1:36677/upload`, as shown below:
+In the community plugins, search for and install the Image auto upload Plugin.
+Next, go to the plugin settings page and change the default uploader to PicGo(app).
+Set the PicGo server to http://127.0.0.1:36677/upload as shown in the image below.
+Additionally, this plugin also supports cloud-based deletion through PicList.
+To use this feature, enter http://127.0.0.1:36677/delete in the deletion interface.

 ![image](https://user-images.githubusercontent.com/96409857/226522718-8378c480-9fb4-4785-87e1-d59808862016.png)